How to Interface the TMP102 & TMP112 Temperature Sensors with Arduino

-The TMP102 device is a digital temperature sensor with a typical accuracy of 0.5C.
+The TMP102 is a digital temperature sensor with a typical accuracy of 0.5C.
 The device is guaranteed to have an accuracy of 3C (max) from -40C to 125C without any calibration.
-The TMP102 device is available in a 1.6mmx1.2mm SOT-563 package and has a low quiescent current of 10uA (max), making it a suitable for a number of portable and battery powered applications.
+The TMP102 is available in a 1.6mmx1.2mm SOT-563 package and has a low quiescent current of 10uA (max), making it suitable for a number of portable and battery-powered applications.

-In this tutorial, you will learn how to configure and read from the TMP102/TMP112.
-In addition, you will learn how to output the room temperature in Celsius to a standard 16x2 LED display.
-But first, we will quickly go over the basic functionality of the TMP102/TMP112, then the specifics on using I2C and Arduino to both control and read from registers on the device.
-A working demonstration of the TMP102/ TMP112 and the LCD display will be provided to tie it all together.
-Finally, we will go step-by-step through the code, so that you can reproduce these results with the TMP102/ TMP112 on your own.
+In this tutorial, you will learn how to configure and read from the TMP102/TMP112, as well as how to output the room temperature in Celsius to a standard 16x2 LED display.
+We will go over the basic functionality of the TMP102/TMP112 and the specifics on using I2C and Arduino to both control and read from registers on the device.
+A working demonstration of the TMP102/ TMP112 and the LCD display will be provided, as well as a step-by-step through the code so that you can reproduce these results with the TMP102/ TMP112 on your own.